a0119754/CS3210Assignment2/README.md

   * Compile and run for two processes.
 Distribute data and show that data is received properly by recipient
   * Perform computation on distributed data and return correct results with respect to sequential version
   * Handle small range of processes more than two, distributing data and carrying out computation accordingly
+3. Figure out how many cores each system in the 3-node cluster has (I'm guessing the i5 has four, the i7 has four (but it says eight due to hyperthreading), and the JETSON has... four?
+Iunno, read it in assignment 1 specifications, not sure how accurate).
+For now, work with assumption that we have twelve cores combined

 Example of makefile.lab:
 ```